Spawn Fishing for Florida Bass

 A quality and well maintained reel is important for spawn fishing because this is the time when most large bass are taken.
 It is best to use a reel that has a lower gear ratio, around 5.0:1, so that you can slow down your lure retrieval without losing any action.
 Also, the lower gear ratio will give you more power when fighting bigger bass.
 Spinning reels are typically best to use for this situation because they feature better drag systems, which you will definitely use.
 Baitcasting reels have started to be merged into spawn fishing as well, because they provide more accurate casts which are needed to hit the perfect spot on the nest.
 It is best to have both setups on hand if that is possible.
 I personally use the Pflueger President XT Spinning Reel, size 35 with a 5.2:1 gear ratio, paired with my CarbonLite rod for spawn fishing.

 A spawning bass is very cautious and anxious because it is keeping an eye out for anything that can threaten its eggs.
-If the bass can see your line, then it will most likely get spooked or ignore your lure; therefore, it is a necessity to use a fluorocarbon leader.
+If the bass can see your line then it will most likely get spooked or ignore your lure so it is necessary to use a fluorocarbon leader.
 When selecting line I typically like to use a 20-30lb braid paired with a 10ft fluorocarbon leader.
-Some anglers prefer to use 15-20lb fluorocarbon as the main line; however, I like the advantages that braided line offers in terms of smooth casting, high strength to diameter ratio, and lack of stretch; which is necessary for instant hook-sets.
+Some anglers prefer to use 10-20lb fluorocarbon as the main line; however, I like the advantages that braided line offers in terms of smooth casting, no line memory, high strength to diameter ratio, and lack of stretch.
+These are all necessary for instant hook-sets.